 Finding the right sound deadening materials for your car can be a sticky situation sometimes (literally).
 There are a ton of options out there!
 We set out to find which ones are made in the USA.
-A good sound-deadening setup can help you eliminate rattles, block noise, and absorb the natural vibrations in your car.
-Below are our findings on different types of sound-deadening materials and tons of details about what to consider when making this purchase.
+A good sound deadening setup can help you eliminate rattles, block noise, and absorb the natural vibrations in your car.
+Below are our findings on different types of American made sound deadening materials and tons of details about what to consider when making this purchase.

 Complete List of Sound Deadening Brands Made in the USA

 The Damplifier Pro product from Second Skin Audio offers excellent value, and they take their material quality seriously – all of their products are 100% butyl rubber.
 Damplifier Pro is a very thick foil with a high heat rating (450 F), making it safe to use even in high-heat applications like your engine’s firewall.

 Second Skin Audio’s customer service team quickly responded to our questions and told us they ship directly from their U.S. factory super frequently, so their mats aren’t just sitting in a warehouse for months at a time before they get to you.
 Installing Damplifier Pro mats is pretty easy; it just takes a long time, depending on how much square footage you need to cover.
 And you also have to wear gloves – the edges of the foil are a little sharp.

 If you’d rather use a liquid sound deadener, Second Skin Audio sells Spectrum Liquid, which can be used in tandem with mats to cover some harder-to-reach places around your vehicle, inside or out.
 Spectrum Liquid has many of the same heat rating and quality characteristics as their Damplifier product and is incredibly thick.
 Using a spray gun to apply this product will be the easiest, or you could use a brush or roller.
 Second Skin Audio has also started to produce some home soundproofing products, all made in the USA as well.